Most business owners know they need SEO.

 - A surprising number of SEOs simply aren’t very good at SEO.

 Early on, “SEO doesn’t work” was such a difficult objection for me to overcome.

 I’d get argumentative and defensive.

 That was born partly out of nervousness.
 This was my first foray into the professional world and it showed.

 But it was also born out of incredulity.
-Many of those who told me “SEO woudn’t work” were in an industry that received thousands of local searches per month.
+Many of those who told me “SEO woudn’t work” were in an industry that received hundreds or even thousands of local searches per month.
 Getting on the first page of Google had the potential to transform their businesses.

 To make things more frustrating, they often expressed envy for the area’s top brands.
 Without fail, those brands had made a clear investment into SEO.

 I didn’t understand how easy it is to call yourself a professional, expert, or consultant.
 That’s funny, considering how I turned myself into an “SEO expert” overnight.